 3. How will you market my home?

-Things got a bit confusing for homesellers and buyers in 2015 with the introduction of a new property portal OnTheMarket.
+Things got a bit confusing for homesellers and buyers with the introduction of a new property portal OnTheMarket.
 So, you need to ask agents the following detailed questions:

 If they are, they will only be able to list your home on one of the other two leading portals – either Rightmove OR Zoopla – thus potentially halving the marketing exposure of your property.